Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three

-Family of circles obtained by dilatations from one not passing trough the origin and not having its center at the origin and the family of parallel lines orthogonal to the orbit of centers of the circles.
+{\bf D5.\ Polar curve splits into conic and tangent parabolic line.} Family of circles obtained by dilatations from one not passing through the origin and not having its center at the origin and the family of parallel lines orthogonal to the orbit of centers of the circles.
 M\"obius orbits of such webs form a one-parameter family.

-{\bf D6.
-Wunderlich's type. } \begin{enumerate} \item Nondegenerate type, polar curve with 2 conics and elliptic line.
+{\bf D6.\ Wunderlich's type.} \begin{enumerate}\itemsep=0pt \item[(1)] Nondegenerate type, polar curve with 2 conics and elliptic line.
 Webs are formed by pencil of lines centered at the origin and by two different orbits of circles at general position.
 The family of M\"obius orbits is 3-parametric: one can choose the centers of circles on a fixed circle centered at the origin and normalize by rotations.

-\item Polar curve with conic and elliptic line.
+\item[(2)] Polar curve with conic and elliptic line.
 Webs are formed by pencil of lines centered at the origin and orbit of a circle.
 The family of M\"obius orbits is 1-parametric, it is Type 5 in the classification of Theorem \ref{conicPencil}.

-\item Polar curve with conic, hyperbolic and elliptic line.
+\item[(3)] Polar curve with conic, hyperbolic and elliptic line.
 Webs are formed by pencil of lines centered at the origin, orbit of a circle, and the family of concentric circles with the center at the origin.
 The family of M\"obius orbits is 1-parametric.

-\item Polar curve with conic, parabolic and elliptic line.
+\item[(4)] Polar curve with conic, parabolic and elliptic line.
 Webs are formed by pencil of lines centered at the origin, orbit of a circle, and a family of parallel lines.
 The family of M\"obius orbits is 2-parametric.

-\item Polar curve with hyperbolic line, elliptic line dual to hyperbolic, and parabolic line intersecting them.
+\item[(5)] Polar curve with hyperbolic line, elliptic line dual to hyperbolic, and parabolic line intersecting them.
 Webs are formed by the pencil of lines centered at the origin, the family of concentric circles with the center at the origin, family of parallel lines.
 There is only one M\"obius type.
-This web is shown in the center of Figure 2.
+This web is shown in the center of Figure~\ref{f2}.

-\item Polar curve with 2 parabolic lines touching Darboux quadric at the same point and coplanar elliptic line.
+\item[(6)] Polar curve with 2 parabolic lines touching Darboux quadric at the same point and coplanar elliptic line.
 Webs are formed by the pencil of lines centered at the origin and 2 families of parallel lines.
 The family of M\"obius orbits is 1-parametric.